CS699-IITB-Autumn-2021/project-invertedstack/scraping/README.md

 The main code which imports Config.py, iclr_crawler.py and crawl_forum_comments.py and calls the appropriate functions.

-## Structure of json files ##
+## Structure of json files and folders ##

+All the json files for different conferences in separate folders.
+For e.g., if the config file has 4 years - 2021,2020,2019 and 2018 - then 4 separate folders will get created - with the name iclr_year.
+Inside the folder, json files containing extracted information for all the papers for a particular category will be stored.

+The comments scraped from each paper discussions are stored in separate json files per paper.
+These files are stored in a separate folder for each category with the name paper-id.json

-### Year wise categories of ICLR conferences are scraped and saved in - iclr_year_categories.json for the years 2021, 2020, 2019 and 2018
+### Year wise categories of ICLR conferences are scraped and saved in - iclr_year_categories.json for the years 2021, 2020, 2019 and 2018 ###

 For instance the ICLR categories for the year 2021 in the file iclr_2021_categories.json -

 {